Rang3l2/HTB-Walkthroughs/Easy-Editorial.md

 ```

-The tester used the credentials to log into the host.
+The tester used the credentials to log into the host eith SSH.

 ```
 └─$ ssh dev@10.10.11.20